Best Tech Stack to Build a SaaS in 2023

 - It is essential for you that the web application is written in high-quality code and has good scalability.

-- You already have a person who knows and has experience developing web applications with Angular.
+- You already have a person who knows and has experience developing SaaS applications with Angular.

 Angular is the worst option for developing a web application if it aims for the simplest possible interface and involves a lot of DOM manipulation.